unrealwork/atsd-use-cases/USMortality/README.md

 * Add additional datasets from data.gov
 * Manipulate and design table schema
 * Provision an application server
-* Write programs to parse and digest these types of files.
+* Write programs to parse and digest these types of files

 Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial using examples from [axibase.com](http://axibase.com/products/axibase-time-series-database/visualization/widgets/).